 Regardless of becoming one of the most common male sexual issues, premature ejaculation is often misdiagnosed.
 As of the moment, no medical therapies currently exist as definitive “cures” for the ejaculatory dysfunction.
-This is because a little understanding regarding the physiology of ejaculation.
-And new studies continues to provide the quest that contribute the potential future treatment.
+This is because of a little understanding regarding the physiology of ejaculation.
+And new studies continue to provide the quest that contributes the potential future treatment.

 What’s the Difference Between Ejaculation and Orgasm?

 Many people assume that ejaculation and orgasm are the same.
 The truth of the matter is that they’re a completely different entity.
 Ejaculation, should not be confused with orgasm.
 It should be noted that even among experts, there seems to oftentimes be confusion between these two terms.

 Ejaculation is the discharge of seminal fluid from the urethral meatus that typically accompanies sexual climax also known as orgasm.
 Ejaculation is the final phase and natural objective of male sexual stimulation, and an important element of natural conception.

 On the other hand, orgasm is a purely cerebral and emotional cortical event and normally coincides with ejaculation.
 In a nutshell, orgasm is controlled by the involuntary or autonomic nervous system such as muscle spasms in multiple areas of the body, a general emotional sensation experienced and often body movements and vocalizations.

 It is possible that men can achieve orgasm without ejaculation.
 This is known as ‘dry orgasm‘.
 In some cases, men are sometimes having difficulty in achieving orgasm despite the typical sexual desire and sexual stimulation.
 This ejaculatory dysfunction is called ‘delayed ejaculation‘, also called retarded ejaculation or inhibited ejaculation.
 Like women, men are also capable of achieving multiple orgasms.